Anipaleja/iLLuMinator-4.9B/RTX_3070_SETUP.md

     time.sleep(30)
 ```

-## 🎉 You're Ready!

-Your RTX 3070 setup should now have:
-- ✅ 4.9B parameter model running on GPU
-- ✅ ~6-7GB VRAM usage (comfortable for 8GB card)
-- ✅ 5-10 tokens/second generation speed
-- ✅ Production API server with streaming
-- ✅ Mixed precision optimization enabled
-- ✅ Professional-quality text generation

-The model is specifically optimized for RTX 3070 and should run smoothly on your desktop!
+> The model is now specifically optimized for Nvidia RTX cards and should run smoothly on your device!